awesome-flow/flow/README.md

 ## Messages

-msgrelay is supposed to pass messages.
+flowd is supposed to pass messages.
 From the user perspective, a message is a binary payload with a set of key-value metainformation tied with it.

 Internally, messages are stateful.
 Message initiator can subscribe to message